rpmuller/ePubs/WP1.md

 moral considerations; we cannot know in advance that the truth will turn out to be what is thought edifying in a given society.
 The Sophists were prepared to follow an argument wherever it might lead them.
-Often it led them to scepticism.
+Often it led them to skepticism.
 One of them, Gorgias, maintained that nothing exists; that if anything exists, it is unknowable; and granting it even to exist and la be knowable by any one man, he could never communicate it to others.
 We do not know what